 Correction of a failed hair transplant is important for people who have experienced unsatisfactory results from previous procedures.
 This requires an expert approach to restore one’s confidence and achieve a natural look.Signs of a failed hair transplant include complex and irregular density, excessive damage to area, visible scarring and clumped grafts.
-Most of the complications that may occur in hair transplantation can be avoided.
+You can avoid most of the complications that may occur in hair transplantation.
 Detailed history, proper counseling, and discussion before surgery help in proper planning and avoid patient dissatisfaction.

 Here’s everything you might like to know about the correction of a bad hair transplant, backed by exclusive insights direct from Vera Clinic.